chomosuke/RayTracing-in-Unity/README.md

 ```

 #### Turning the 2D height map array into a mesh
-We first initialize a array of vectors with the same size as the height map array and iteratively fill the array with vectors with y component from the height map and x and z component derieved for the first and second index of the 2D array scaled appropirately to match the landscape size specified in the editor.
-We then set the triangles' index to match each of the vector's corrisponding position in the 2D height map array so that when looking from top down the triangles form a grid.
-After that we assign everything to a mesh and because our triangles share vertices we can use unity's built in RecalculateNormals() and RecalculateTangents() to automatically fill in the normals and tangents for the mesh.
+We first initialize an array of vectors with the same size as the height map array and iteratively fill the array with vectors with y component from the height map.
+The x and z components are derived from the first and second index of the 2D array scaled appropriately to match the landscape size specified in the editor.
+We then set the triangles' index to match each of the vector's corresponding position in the 2D height map array so that when looking from top down, the triangles form a grid.
+After that, we assign everything to a mesh and as our triangles share vertices we can use unity's built in RecalculateNormals() and RecalculateTangents() to automatically fill in the normals and tangents for the mesh.

 ## Camera Motion :movie_camera:
 To control the orientation of the camera, we simply read user inputs and converted them to a rotation in the camera using the Quaternion struct in Unity.